Unraveling dark Higgs mechanism via dark photon production at an e^+ e^- collider

-To get the limit on the mixing parameter $\varepsilon$, the cross section satisfying specific selection criteria is requisite.
-Consistent with Ref.~\cite{BaBar:2017tiz}, the following cuts are taken: $E_{\gamma} > 3$ GeV, $|\cos\theta_{\gamma}| < 0.6$, and $-4 < M_X^2 < 36$ GeV$^2$, where $E_{\gamma}$ and $\cos\theta_{\gamma}$ represent energy and polar angle of photon in the center-of-mass frame.
+The cross sections assuming $\varepsilon=0.01$ is given in Fig.~\ref{fig:cxsmerge}, requiring $E_{\gamma} > 3$ GeV, $|\cos\theta_{\gamma}| < 0.6$, and $-4 < M_X^2 < 36$ GeV$^2$, where $E_{\gamma}$ and $\cos\theta_{\gamma}$ represent energy and polar angle of photon in the center-of-mass frame.
+These selection criteria are consistent with Ref.~\cite{BaBar:2017tiz}.
 Note that the cut efficiency is also influenced by the PDF of $M_X^2$ for signal.
-For the cross section $\sigma_{\text{FSR}}$ corresponding to the signal component where dark Higgs bosons are radiated, we utilize the merging result for $m < 0.05$ GeV (as in Eq.~\ref{eq:cxsl}) and ME result for $m > 0.25$ GeV (as in Eq.~\ref{eq:cxsh}), with a smooth interpolation applied in the intermediate mass region.
-According to Eq.~\ref{eq:cxssgn}, the resulting cross section assuming $\varepsilon=0.01$ is gotten and presented in Fig.~\ref{fig:cxsmerge}.
+For the cross section $\sigma_{\text{FSR}}$ contributed by the dark FSR, we utilize the merging result for $m < 0.05$ GeV and ME result for $m > 0.25$ GeV, with a smooth interpolation applied in the intermediate mass region. $S_{\text{cxs}}$ is about 0.90 for $m < 0.1$ GeV, and increases as $m$ increases above a threshold.

-For $m < 0.1$ GeV, the cross section is not sensitive to the mass, and the correction factor $S_{\text{cxs}}$ introduced by the cross section variation is about 0.90.
-For $m > 0.1$ GeV, as the mass increases, the cross section for the two-body final state increases since the electron propagator approaching the on-shell state.
-Conversely, the FSR cross section reduces due to phase space suppression.
-Note that this decrease depends on the assumption $m = m_{A'} = m_{s}$.